-DO NOT use the seat swivel function while a passenger is in the seat and the vehicle is in motion.
-The seat belt will not provide proper protection if the passenger seat is not locked facing forward and the vehicle is in an accident.
+DO NOT use the swivel function while a passenger is in the seat and the vehicle is in motion.
+The seat belt will not provide proper protection if the passenger is not facing forward and the vehicle is in an accident.
 Failure to comply may result in death or personal injury.